Kubernetes Clusters

 Adding a Cluster

-- Enter a cluster name (alphanumeric characters, max 63)
+- Enter a cluster name (alphanumeric, max 63 characters) and click Generate Manifest

 Cluster List